The MA Program

 Where is Burnaby, BC and what is it like?

-Burnaby is a ‘suburb’ of beautiful Vancouver.
+Burnaby is a fairly large city in its own right, and part of the of beautiful greater Vancouver metropolitan area.
 SFU sits atop Burnaby Mountain (which is a very small mountain), with a campus and living community surrounded by forest.
-It is not uncommon to see a family of coyotes lounging on the grass, taking in the view.
+It is not uncommon to see coyotes lounging on the grass, raccoons, and the occasional black bear (no, they are not dangerous).
 Vancouver itself is vibrant, young city with a strongly multi-cultural population.
 Most people are drawn to its natural beauty and emphasis on cultural diversity.
 (A survey of SFU undergraduates yielded ~160 different native languages in addition to English.)
 In general, BC has a tolerant and open (if not perfect) society, one that most of our students come to enjoy and value.

 Simon Fraser University, 8888 University Dr.